Fig 1. Quartz forms long hexagonal crystals with pointed ends.

 and chalcedony.
 It has a hardness of

 7 on Mohs scale; relative density 2.65.

-A quartz crystal produces electricity through the process of piezoelectricity (see piezo-electric effect) when a mechanical stress is applied to it.
+A quartz crystal produces electricity through the piezoelectric effect when a mechanical stress is applied to it.
 This has led to the use of quartz for making oscillators for clocks, radios, and radar instruments.
 Quartz is also used in optical instruments and in glass, glaze, and abrasives.

 Stishovite is a dense, high-pressure phase of quartz that has so far been identified only in shock-metamorphosed, quartz-bearing rocks from meteorite impact craters.

 Quartzite is a hard, massive metamorphic rock resulting from sandstone in which the quartz grains have recrystallized (see Figure 2).
 It is typically colored white, light gray, or yellow, but it also comes in green, blue, purple, and black varieties that contain other minerals.
 Tough and resistant to weathering it is used in road metal.